OpSecId/bc-vcpedia/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 ## originType

 This field specifies the type of title origin based on the PNG Act.
-Title types can include the following: 1.
-Lease (Part 6); 2.
-Permit (Part 5); 3.
-Drilling Licence (Part 5.1), and 4.
-Storage Reservoir Licence (Part 14.130).
 Each title origin has only one title origin type.

 ## originNumber

-A number is used to uniquely identify a title, assigned based on administrative policy by the TRSB.
+A number is used to uniquely identify a title origin, assigned based on administrative policy by the TRSB.
 The title origin number is associated with the Exploration Licence outlined in [Section 126, part 14.126 of the PNG Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96361_01#section126)

 ## titleHolders